simonhammes/openapi/custom-domain/README.md

 ### nginx configuration

 This is the nginx configuration to redirect the traffic from a subdomain to readme.com.
+It is important to add any header in the nginx configuration, otherwise the google crawling bots deny crawling the page.

 ```bash
 server {